cryptoadvance/specter-desktop/docs/DeviceCreationGuide.md

 By using two distinct accounts under the BIP 84 standard, Emily efficiently manages her assets, keeping her main funds secure and private while still participating in stacking services.

 ### Example 2: BIP 49 (SegWit Compatibility in P2SH)
-#### Scenario: Migrating to a More Efficient Wallet System
+#### Scenario: Balancing Efficiency with Cost in Wallet Management

 ##### Context
-John has been using an older Bitcoin wallet system.
-As his transactions grows, he's looking for more efficiency in his transactions, particularly in terms of speed and reduced fees.
-He's aware that newer wallet technologies (e.g specter) offer significant improvements and is considering migrating to a wallet that supports these advancements.
+John has been managing his Bitcoin assets using an older wallet setup.
+As the volume of his transactions increases, he's faced with the challenge of seeking more efficient transaction processing, both in terms of speed and reduced fees, without incurring significant costs in moving his funds.
 ##### Use Case
-John's wallet supports BIP 49, which is designed for SegWit compatibility in a Pay to Script Hash (P2SH) format.
-This means his wallet generates addresses that start with '3'.
-His derivation path looks like: `m/49'/0'/0'`.
+John's current wallet utilizes BIP 49, which enables SegWit compatibility through Pay to Script Hash (P2SH) addresses, identifiable by starting with '3'.
+His addresses follow the derivation path m/49'/0'/0'.
+Despite being aware of newer wallet technologies like those adhering to BIP 84, which offer even greater efficiencies by fully embracing native SegWit addresses (beginning with 'bc1'), John decides to stick with his current setup.
 ##### Advantage
-By using BIP 49, John benefits from lower transaction fees compared to traditional addresses and improved transaction speed due to SegWit's efficiency in block space usage.
+John's decision is influenced by his desire to maintain his current UTXO set.
+He is cautious about the transaction fees that would be incurred in transferring his entire balance to a new wallet structure.
+By sticking with BIP 49, John still benefits from reduced transaction fees and improved speeds compared to legacy addresses, but he acknowledges that his setup is not as efficient as it could be with BIP 84.
+His choice represents a compromise between optimizing transaction efficiency and minimizing the costs associated with a complete migration to a new wallet system.
 ### Example 3: BIP 84 (Native SegWit Bech32 Addresses)
 #### Scenario: Maximizing Efficiency and Exploring Testnets